MichaelCurrin/unicron/docs/installation.md

 ## Requirements

-- Linux or macOS
+- Linux or macOS system
 - [Python 3](https://python.org/)
-- Crontab (recommended for scheduling on macOS or Linux)
+- Crontab - recommended for scheduling on macOS or Linux.

 ## Install system dependencies